-Three SAF manufacturing technologies were assessed: Gasification Fischer-Tropsch (GFT), alcohol to jet (ATJ) and hydro-processed esters and fatty acids (HEFA).
+Four SAF manufacturing technologies were assessed: Gasification Fischer-Tropsch (GFT), alcohol to jet (ATJ), hydro-processed esters and fatty acids (HEFA), and pyrolysis.
 For each of the technologies, multiple feedstocks and two levels of technology maturity were assessed: nth plant and pioneer plant.

 The Rules of Thumb provide the impact of feedstock cost, fuel yield, facility scale (total distillate and SAF), total capital investment (TCI) and minimum selling price (MSP) for nth plant and pioneer facility scales.

 These SAF "Rules of Thumb" are intended to provide big picture trends for costs and processing technology/feedstock comparisons and could be utilized to make order of magnitude estimations.
 They do not provide precise cost or price information.
 As such, investment or policy decisions should be based on a dedicated analysis that captures specific details related to the investment or policy.

 All of the information was calculated using U.S. costs and financial assumptions.
 The values will change based on regional variables.
 No incentives were included in the MSP values calculated.